This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 To file a patent action, the administrative procedure must have been completed and the resolution granting the patent must be final.
-Likewise, it will be necessary to collect the necessary evidence on the infringement of the patent in order to initiate an administrative or judicial action.
+Likewise, it will be necessary to collect the necessary evidence on the infringement of the patent to initiate an administrative or judicial action.

-The exercise of the sanctioning power in the administrative procedures for infringement of the right prescribe within a period of two years from the date the owner or the Administration became aware of the infringement or, in any case, in five years from the date it was committed the last infringement.
+The exercise of the sanctioning power in the administrative procedures for infringement of the right prescribe within a period of two years from the date the owner or the Administration became aware of the infringement or, in any case, five years from the date it was committed the last infringement.